mfontenot/mfontenot.github.io_bak/_posts/2021-03-15-test-automation-portfolio-day-2.md

 ## On a quest to find a screenshot API

 ### Day 2 of building up my *Test Automation Portfolio*
 I did some more searching to find a screenshot API that would give me good results to post for my *test automation portfolio*.
-I'm hoping that I found that in <a href="https://apiflash.com">API Flash</a> 🧐.
+I'm hoping that I found that in <a href="https://apiflash.com" target="_blank" rel="noopener noreferrer">API Flash</a> 🧐.
 From the looks of their site, it's easy to use and "simple and powerful".
 I did what I knew how to do...signed up (another password).

 #### API Flash and Postman
 Log into API Flash and you're shown a *Dashboard* with usage - **0** ha!
 This is kind of similar to Browshot but a much better user experience with API Flash.